 Meet New People/Friends

 Who doesn’t love making new friends?
 Especially friends all over the world?
 How cool is that?
 It’s great connecting with others and inviting them to experience your world.
 You’ll also have friends who would be more than willing to share their own little part of the world with you.
 Now you have something that other tourists may not have.
-A way to really see the world through the eyes of a local, after all, they know where all the good stuff are located.
+It’s a good way to really see the world through the eyes of a local; after all, they know where all the good stuff is located.

 Learn a New Language

-So this one might be a bit tougher, because while you may not indeed learn a new language, you may very well probably learn a few new words or phrases such as hello, please, and thank you, and we almost all want to know “where is the bathroom?”.
-Showing that you have an interest in their language and are willing to give it a try will endear you to the locals since they’ll appreciate you wanting to know more about them and their culture.
+So this one might be a bit tougher, because while you may not indeed learn a new language, you may very well learn a few new words or phrases such as “hello,” “please,” and “thank you,” and we almost all want to know “where is the bathroom?”
+Showing that you have an interest in their language and are willing to give it a try will endear you to the locals, since they’ll appreciate your wanting to know more about them and their culture.
 So go ahead and yell “bonjour” all throughout France!

 A Sense of Appreciation